Riley-Py/UWaterloo-Work/MSE 261/Time Value of Money.md

 - Formula:
 	- $$ P = F (1 + i)^{-n} = P(P/F, i, n) $$
 - This is the single-payment present-worth factor (*discounting factor*)

+### Negative Equity Problem
+- When the car loan balance is higher than the vehicle's